gshipley/enterprise_training/EnterpriseManual.md

 ##**Make a change to the PHP application and deploy updated code**

-To get a good understanding of the development workflow for a user, let’s change the contents of the *index.php* template that is provided on the newly created gear.
+To get a good understanding of the development workflow for a user, let's change the contents of the *index.php* template that is provided on the newly created gear.
 Edit the file and look for the following code block:

 	<h1>
 	    Welcome to OpenShift